uditsharma30/uditsharma30/README.md

 ## Hi there 👋

-**uditsharma30/uditsharma30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 💼 Software Development Engineer at Amazon Inc.
 - 📍 Based in the Bay Area, California | 🏡 From Delhi, India
 - ⚡️ Passionate about developing innovative, customer-centric products.